 01 of 17

 Chilson Pond has a big lawn with a wetland-type swimming area containing marshy, brown water.
-Fishing is allowed and the area has a concession stand, volleyball court, boat rental and a play ground.
+Fishing is usually allowed but there is currently an advisory against fishing for several bodies of water on the Huron River.
+The area has a concession stand, volleyball court, boat rental, and a playground.

 02 of 17